Suppressing Irrelevant Git Diff Output for Specific Files (e.g., binary files, encrypted files…)

 The jamescherti/jc-dotfiles configuration scripts can enhance your workflow.
 Whether you install them directly or use them as inspiration for your own dotfiles, you’ll gain access to optimized settings for your shell, terminal, Git, and various other tools, all aimed at boosting productivity and efficiency.

-Enhancing Git configuration ~/.gitconfig for performance and usability
+Enhancing Git configuration ~/.gitconfig for performance, efficiency, data integrity, and workflow automation

 Optimizing your Git configuration is fundamental to enhancing efficiency and productivity in version control workflows.
 A finely-tuned Git setup not only accelerates operations but also aligns the tool with the specific requirements of both individual developers and teams.